leondreamed/lionconfig/readme.md

 Prettier comes in the form of a wrapper binary which comes with a default `.prettierignore` configuration while also allowing you to specify a custom `.prettierignore` for your project which extends the default.

-> Since prettier doesn't yet provide native support for this feature, this feature is added through a prettier wrapper script which makes prettier load a "combined" version of the default `.prettierignore` file and the project's `.prettierignore` file.
+> Since prettier doesn't yet provide native support for this feature, this feature is added through a custom node script which makes overloads `fs.promises.readFile` to stub a "virtual" `.prettierignore` file that is a "combined" version of the default `.prettierignore` file and the project's `.prettierignore`.

 ### ESLint